Freight Shipping from Atlanta to Chicago

 How much does it cost to ship freight from Atlanta to Chicago?

-Full truckload (FTL) rates from Atlanta, GA to Chicago, IL currently range from $1,645-$2,027 for a standard dry van load over the 765-mile route.
+Full truckload (FTL) rates from Atlanta, GA to Chicago, IL currently range $1,645-$2,027 (roughly $2.18-$2.66 per mile over 765 miles).
 LTL shipments typically cost $621-$1,050 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Atlanta to Chicago?

-Standard FTL transit from Atlanta to Chicago is approximately 14 hrs by truck over 765 miles.
+Standard FTL transit from Atlanta to Chicago is approximately 14 hrs by truck over 765 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via NS Inman Yard to BNSF Logistics Park Chicago (Elwood) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Atlanta to Chicago freight?